steve-gray/drone-gauge-java/README.md

 can be expected.

 ## Installing into Local Drone.io
-You can reference the images directly from docker hub, but you'll need to add the `eventualconsistency/*` images path to your whitelist configuration for your drone instance.
+You can reference the images directly from docker hub, but you'll need to add the eventualconsistency images path to your whitelist configuration for your drone instance.
+Please refer to the Drone.io documentation.

 Another option is to simply clone the image and tag it locally as plugins/`name-goes-here`.
 The steps for this are